Joe Callanan

-Joe Callanan (born 30 January 1949) is a former Irish Fianna Fáil politician.
+Joe Callanan (born 30 January 1949) is an Irish former Fianna Fáil politician.
 He was born in Kilconnell, County Galway.
 He is a former Teachta Dála (TD) for the Galway East constituency.
 Callanan was elected to Dáil Éireann at the 2002 general election but lost his seat at the 2007 general election.

-He is a nephew of Johnny Callanan, a Galway East TD from 1973 to 1982.
+He is a nephew of Johnny Callanan, a TD for Galway from 1973 to 1982.